35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 * There will be a net loss of social rented housing, at a time [when the housing waiting list stands at over 17,500 households](https://moderngov.southwark.gov.uk/documents/s121500/Appendix%201%20Affordable%20Housing%20SPD.pdf)
 * Notting Hill Genesis proposals fail to meet Southwark's minimum requirements for larger, family homes
 * Southwark Council promised that nearly a quarter of the new homes on the Aylesbury would be houses, because they are good for families and that is what residents wanted - NHG are proposing **zero houses** for Phase 2B.
-* The [Aylesbury Area Action Plan was discarded](https://www.35percent.org/posts/2021-05-04-southwark-rips-up-aylesbury-objectives/) in 2021 and now the Outline Planning Permission is being abandoned.
-Southwark and NHG no longer have any coherent plan for the remainder of the regeneration and approving the same 'standalone
+* The [Aylesbury Area Action Plan was discarded](https://www.35percent.org/posts/2021-05-04-southwark-rips-up-aylesbury-objectives/) in 2021 and now the Outline Planning Permission is being abandoned for Phase 2B.
+Without these, Southwark and NHG no longer have any coherent plan for the remainder of the regeneration.
+Approving the same 'standalone' application that has already occassioned a successful legal challange puts the future of the regeneration, under the OPP, into futher doubt.

-it must be possible for Notting Hill Genesis

 [^1] Planning Statement Addendum, Oct 2024, 22/AP/2226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>; Public consultation June 2024, exhibition board 9 <http://www.aylesburynow.london/web/uploads/files/news_254_0.pdf?nocache=4626>